 Although we have limited knowledge of what life was like in Seneca Village, there has been ongoing work to learn more about its residents and their lives.
 In 2011, archaeologists from Columbia University and The City University of New York conducted a dig of the site.
 They uncovered artifacts such as an iron tea kettle, a roasting pan, a stoneware beer bottle, fragments of Chinese export porcelain, and a small shoe with a leather sole and fabric upper.
 These items have helped us piece together what life was like for the village’s residents.

 Despite its short history of only 32 years, Seneca Village is understood as a tight-knit community that served as a stabilizing and empowering force in uncertain times.
-Learn more about the history of Seneca Village, its property owners, and what New York City was like at this time on our latest Seneca Village blog post.
+Learn more about the history of Seneca Village, its property owners, and what New York City was like at this time here.